 Meanwhile, Fremont received a message that Shields had arrived at Port Republic and would be ready to link with him.
 Unbeknownst to Fremont, Shields had written the message before Jackson’s Confederates drove him back out of town.
 Thus, Fremont planned to renew the attack the next day.

-Jackson, emboldened by his successes today, planned to attack Shields in the morning, and then turn to finish Fremont off in the afternoon.
-In a bold move, Jackson ordered Trimble’s reinforced brigade to hold Fremont off at Cross Keys while the rest of Ewell’s men crossed the North River and joined Jackson at Port Republic.
+But neither Fremont nor Shields knew of Lincoln’s plan yet.
+Nor did Jackson, who was emboldened by his successes.
+He planned to attack Shields the next morning, and then turn to finish Fremont off in the afternoon.
+Jackson ordered Trimble’s reinforced brigade to hold Cross Keys while the rest of Ewell’s men crossed the North River and joined Jackson at Port Republic.
 Jackson risked his army’s destruction if either Fremont or Shields attacked, but Jackson was convinced they would not.